tobiasraabe/otree_virtual_machine_manager/CONTRIBUTING.rst

 ~~~~~~~~~~~~~~~~~~

 Look through the GitHub issues for features.
 Anything tagged with
-"enhancement" and "help wanted" is open to whoever wants to implement it.
+"FEATURE_REQUEST", "FEATURE_IDEA" and "HELP_WANTED" is open to whoever wants to
+implement it.

+Furthermore, have a look at :doc:`structure` to see how your
+implementation fits into the current design of ovmm.

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~